Law School: Timeline

 - Meet with the pre-law advisor.

-- Sign up for the Law/Government targeted email sent out twice a month by Career Services via ObieOpps.
+- Sign up for the Law/Government targeted email sent out twice a month by the Career Center via ObieOpps.

 - Choose classes that will help you master skills in critical reading, analytical and logical reasoning, and technical writing.